-A \emph{finite automaton} is a tuple $A = (V, E, \Sigma, \Theta, \Phi)$, where $V$ is a set of nodes called \emph{states}, $E \subseteq (V \times V \times \Sigma \cup \{\epsilon\})$ is a set of directed edges between states called \emph{transitions} each labeled by a character from $\Sigma \cup \{\epsilon\}$, $\Theta \subseteq V$ is a set of \emph{start states}, and $\Phi \subseteq V$ is a set \emph{accepting states}.
-In short, $A$ is an edge-labeled directed graph with designated subsets of start and accepting nodes. $A$ is a \emph{deterministic finite automaton} (DFA) if $A$ does not contain any $\epsilon$-transitions, and all outgoing transition of any state have different labels.
-Otherwise, $A$ is a \emph{non-deterministic finite automaton} (NFA).
-Given a string $Q$ and a path $p$ in $A$ we say that $p$ and $Q$ match if the concatenation of the labels on the transitions in $p$ is $Q$.
-We say that $A$ \emph{accepts} a string $Q$ if there is a path from a state in $\Theta$ to a state in $\Phi$ that matches $Q$.
-Otherwise, $A$ \emph{rejects} $Q$.
+\paragraph{Finite Automata} A \emph{finite automaton} is a tuple $A = (V, E, \Sigma, \Theta, \Phi)$, where $V$ is a set of nodes called \emph{states}, $E \subseteq (V \times V \times \Sigma \cup \{\epsilon\})$ is a set of directed edges between states called \emph{transitions} each labeled by a character from $\Sigma \cup \{\epsilon\}$, $\Theta \subseteq V$ is a set of \emph{start states}, and $\Phi \subseteq V$ is a set \emph{accepting states}.
+In short, $A$ is an edge-labeled directed graph with designated subsets of start and accepting nodes. $A$ is a \emph{deterministic finite automaton} (DFA) if $A$ does not contain any $\epsilon$-transitions, all outgoing transitions of any state have different labels, and there is exactly one start state.
+Otherwise, $A$ is a \emph{nondeterministic finite automaton} (NFA).